Nuramori/Planetary-Extruder-for-the-BLV-Cube/README.md

 A future release will be more universal with a blank backplate for modification to adapt to other carrier/printer needs.

 <B>NOTE:
-The integrated carrier branch is complete.
+The integrated carrier branch is development release complete.
 The metal carrier branch is pending some final changes to the blower frame, and is not considered complete yet.
 I expect to have the preliminary development files complete by Dec.
 1 at the latest, November 25th at the earliest.</B><BR>